VaudoiseAssurances/API-Guidelines/en/basic-principles.md

 ### Ressources au lieu de verbe

-Les APIs **DOIVENT** être designées autour des ressources, et **NE DOIVENT PAS** représenter des actions.
-Une API **PEUT** inclure les contrôles hypermedia (HATEOAS).
+APIs **MUST** be designed around resources, and **MUST** not represent actions.
+An API **MAY** include hypermedia (HATEOAS).

-#### Niveau de maturité
+#### Maturity level

-Idéalement, nous visons le niveau 2 du modèle de maturité de Richardson, mais il est tout à fait possible d'utiliser le niveau 3.
-Plus d'informations disponibles sur https://martinfowler.com/articles/richardsonMaturityModel.html.
+Idealy, we aim for the second maturity level of Richardson, but it is possible to use the level 3.
+More information are available on https://martinfowler.com/articles/richardsonMaturityModel.html.

-REST est centralisé autour des entités/ressources et l'utilisation des méthodes HTTP standards (tq.
-GET/POST/PUT/DELETE) en tant qu'opérations.
-Les URLs ne doivent contenir que des noms, et non pas des verbes.
+REST is based around entities/resources and the use of standards HTTP methods (such as GET/POST/PUT/DELETE) as operations.
+URLs **MUST** have names and no verb.

-Par exemple, au lieu d'avoir le verbe annuler dans l'URL, il faut plutôt penser à la ressource annulation.
+For example, instead of having the verb _cancel_ in the URL, it is expected to have the resource _cancellation_.

-### Utilisation des verbes
+### Use of verbs

 Les méthodes Http standard ont une signification, elles sont à utiliser pour déterminer le type d'action à effectuer.